-- (3) Represents a security with a payment-in-kind component ("PIK").
+(3) Represents a security with a payment-in-kind component ("PIK").
 At the option of the issuer, interest can be paid in cash or cash and PIK.
-The percentage of PIK shown is the maximum PIK that can be elected by the portfolio company. - (4) The investment in Rampart Detection Systems, Ltd does not represent a "qualifying asset" under Section 55(a) of the 1940 Act as the principal place of business is in British Columbia, Canada.
-As of September 30, 2023, less than 1% of the total fair value of investments represents non-qualifying assets. - (5) Investment is non-income producing as of September 30, 2023. - (6) Represents an illiquid investment.
-At September 30, 2023, 100% of the total fair value of portfolio investments are illiquid.
-All of the Company's portfolio investments are generally subject to restrictions on resale as "restricted securities". - (7) Represents an investment valued using significant unobservable inputs.
+The percentage of PIK shown is the maximum PIK that can be elected by the portfolio company.

+(4) Investment is non-income producing as of March 31, 2024.

+(5) Represents an illiquid investment.
+At March 31, 2024, 100% of the total fair value of portfolio investments are illiquid.
+All of the Company's portfolio investments are generally subject to restrictions on resale as "restricted securities".

+(6) Represents an investment valued using significant unobservable inputs.